Jody Wisternoff [UK] (Anjunadeep | Way Out West) Auckland.

 Bevan Keys | Mark Emerson

-Jody Wisternoff has been around for decades in the global electronic industry, one half of the legendary music label Anjunadeep and also one half of the timeless supergroup Way Out West w/ partner Nick Warren.
-Its well overdue for Jody to grace us with his presence and his beautiful sound, right here downunder in Auckland city.
+Jody Wisternoff has been around for decades in the global electronic music industry, one half of the legendary music label Anjunadeep and also one half of the timeless supergroup Way Out West w/ partner Nick Warren.

 “Am I a legend?”, asks Jody Wisternoff, questioning the question.
 “The thing is, legend tends to suggest you’ve had your time, got the pipe and slippers out and only work occasionally as the mood takes you, and nothing could be further from the truth in my case; I continue to push forward and evolve, plus I’m busier now than I’ve ever been!”
 Seriously?
 Clearly Jody Wisternoff is a man whose personal dictionary doesn’t contain the term ‘tread water’.